 The kit has been re-issued several times, and as a public service, I just wanted to take a quick look at the artwork before we look at the 1972 version:

 On the left, the original 1964 Aurora model.
 On the right, the re-issue by Polar Lights, which was around the year 2000.
 It was cool that Polar Lights retained the original artwork, but just in case you are ever looking at an auction, and all you can see is the front (which happens), and, just in case the seller is unscrupulous and trying to pull a fast one (which happens), you can see here that there are differences, particularly in the font, and really clear in the GODZILLA logo.
 By the way, a sealed Aurora specimen recently went for $800 on Ebay!
+[Edit: a few years late, over $1,000!]
 Of course, unopened vintage models are rare anyway, but even the opened ones are pretty pricey, if you can find one.

 |Some pieces even still on the tree!|